Referral Link: The Simple Guide (How, Why and When to Use One in 2021)

 3. Do a market study

-Your company’s referral programs are not going to achieve their goals if the clients feel that your products or services prove little in value.
+Your company’s referral programs are not going to achieve their goals if the clients feel that your products or services provide too little value.

 Invest in a relevant market study before referral programs are introduced.
 Make sure that what you are offering generates interest, need, and demand.